 This year the Americas Scholars will investigate the relationship between Puerto Rico and New York by considering various connections between Puerto Rico and the Puerto Rican community in New York City.
 What roles do literature, art, and music play in defining and sustaining a sense of community in both places?
 How is Puerto Rican culture defined and mobilized in New York and in Puerto Rico?
 To what extent are cultural connections maintained between New York City and Puerto Rico?
 Does cultural exchange happen in both directions?
 How do activism and politics connect and/or divide Puerto Ricans in New York and Puerto Ricans on the island?
-The group will travel to Puerto Rico in January 2014 and will spend time in San Juan, Ponce, and Vieques.
+The group traveled to Puerto Rico in January 2014 and spent time in San Juan, Ponce, and Vieques.

 Selection for the Americas Scholars is based on the student's academic record at Gallatin and demonstrated interest in the Americas through academic and extra-curricular pursuits.
 Suitable candidates are invited to apply during the end of the spring semester.

 Questions about the Americas Scholars?
 Please contact Gallatin Global Programs.

 During the January 2014 trip to Puerto Rico, several scholars participated in a radio program hosted by Robert Rabin on Radio Vieques.